rbreaves/kinto/README.md

 ## What's different?

-Compared to most other remappers this is a complete system-wide remap of your base level modifier keys, this saves time.
+Compared to most other remappers ***this is a complete system-wide remap of your base level modifier keys*** , this saves time.
 You're not going to die a death of thousand papercuts from trying to support every shortcut key under the sun.

 It also retains some of the most commonly used system level shortcut keys, such as Cmd-C/V, Cmd-Tab, and Ctrl-Tab among others.
 You will keep seamless copy & paste between all apps, ability to switch Windows while still using the physical Cmd/Alt key position; switch tabs in your favorite terminals, code editors, or web browsers.
 Depending on your OS and/or Desktop Environment you may also be able to switch Virtual Desktop environments the same way as well and other basic system level shortcuts.